bafu-DF/ERKAS-processing/README.md

 # XLSX Files

 ## Open issues
-- UR: column IDLaenge is missing, variable length calculated in QGIS, 3 segment lengths for 4 points, how to allocate?
-Asked Cl for clarification.
+- UR: column IDLaenge is not included in the file, quick fix: measured segment length in QGIS and added three resulting values of 803.047 m, 697.106 m and 594.919 m to the xlsx file.
+Last point was set to 0 m.

 ## Changelog for values in column _KBfrei_
 The following changes were performed on XLSX files in the column _KBfrei_ in Microsoft Excel: